atlan-antillia/EfficientNet-Mammography/README.md

 <h3>
 <a id="4.1">4.1 Train script</a>
 </h3>
-Please run the following bat file to train our Manmography efficientnetv2-b0 model by using  the dataset <b>./projects/DDSM_Manmography/DDSM_Images/train</b>.
+Please run the following bat file to train our Mammography efficientnetv2-b0 model by using  the dataset <b>./projects/DDSM_Mammography/DDSM_Images/train</b>.
 <br>
 <pre>
 ./1_train.bat